peRodrigues/perodrigues/README.md

 ### Hi there! 🚀
 This repository contains my programming experiments and projects.
 #### I'm Rodrigues
-- **JavaScript**: Currently focusing on learning JavaScript and its various features.
+- **UI Design**: Currently focusing on learning UI Design using Figma.